31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • Trial - This is the period during which you can test the mattress in your home and have the right to return it if you are not happy.
 Sleep trials generally range between 90 and 365 days.

 • Budget - Organic mattresses are more expensive than synthetic alternatives due to the higher cost of materials.
-But in terms of quality, longevity, and the impact on your health and the environment, you get what you pay for.
-We all have a finite budget but you should consider a mattress as a long-term investment and get the best you can afford.
+But in terms of quality, longevity, and the impact on the environment, you get what you pay for.
+We all have a finite budget, but you should consider a mattress as a long-term investment and get the best you can afford.

 A new mattress is a significant investment.
 But given the many benefits of organic mattresses, we know just how important it is to have all the information you need to make a clear and informed choice.